isxaker/net_publish/README.md

 Time Elapsed 00:00:00.75
 ```
-Please note, that you might get the following error
+Please note, that you might get the following error:
 ```sh
 _CreateAppHost: The term '_CreateAppHost' is not recognized as a name of a cmdlet, function, script file, or executable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.